 What is the eligibility criteria to appear for the IIBF AML KYC Eligibility Criteria

-To enroll in the IIBF AML KYC Certification, candidates can be either members or non-members of IIBF.
-They must have passed the 12th standard in any stream or its equivalent.
-Alternatively, candidates who have completed the BC/BF examination conducted by IIBF are also eligible.
-There is no specific degree required, making this certification accessible to both experienced professionals and freshers.
+To enroll in the AML/KYC Certification offered by Indian Institute of Banking and Finance, candidates can be either members or non-members.
+You should have passed 12th standard (in any stream) or an equivalent qualification.
+Candidates who have cleared the BC/BF examination conducted by IIBF are also eligible.
+There is no requirement for a specific degree, which makes this certification suitable for both working professionals and freshers.

 | Criteria | Details |